-- President to Order Administrative Leave.
-The president of each System institution may order any faculty member to be placed on administrative leave for the interim period pending a disciplinary hearing whenever the president determines that administrative leave is required in order: - (a) To protect life, limb or property; - (b) To ensure the maintenance of order; or - (c) To remove a person from the Nevada System of Higher Education community when an act of Title IX or Non-Title IX sexual harassment has been alleged against such person and the accuser or the accused person cannot be assigned to other duties or classes or placed elsewhere in the System institution apart from each other pending the completion of an investigation and/or disciplinary hearing into the allegation. - 6.5.2 Hearing.
+President to Order Administrative Leave.
+The president of each System institution may order any faculty member to be placed on administrative leave for the interim period pending a disciplinary hearing whenever the president determines that administrative leave is required in order:

+- (a) To protect life, limb or property; - (b) To ensure the maintenance of order; or - (c) To remove a person from the Nevada System of Higher Education community when an act of Title IX or Non-Title IX sexual harassment has been alleged against such person and the accuser or the accused person cannot be assigned to other duties or classes or placed elsewhere in the System institution apart from each other pending the completion of an investigation and/or disciplinary hearing into the allegation. - 6.5.2 Hearing.
 Any person placed on such administrative leave shall be afforded an opportunity for a hearing with respect to the issue of the leave.
 The hearing on the administrative leave will be held no later than ten (10) calendar days of the leave, unless the person placed on leave agrees to delay the hearing to a later time.
 The hearing shall be held under the hearing procedures established in Section 6.9 of the Nevada System of Higher Education Code, so far as can be made applicable, and by a general hearing officer as established in Section 6.10 of the Nevada System of Higher Education Code.
 The president's decision upon the hearing officer's recommendation shall be final.
 The issue shall be limited to whether the continued administrative leave of the individual involved pending the outcome of a disciplinary hearing is warranted. - Expulsion from Premises.
 Administrative leave under this section will be coupled with a withdrawal of consent by the System for the individual involved to remain on System premises whenever there is reasonable cause to believe that life, limb, property or the maintenance of order are in danger. - Administrative Officer's Duties.
 The administrative officer, as established in Section 6.7 of the Code, shall be responsible for presenting evidence that the administrative leave, withdrawal of consent to remain on System premises, or both, should be continued. - 6.5.5 Administrative Leave With Pay.
 Administrative leave under this section shall be with pay and other benefits.

-Section 6.6 Reprimands or Warnings For Conduct Other Than Title IX Sexual Harassment
+Section 6.6 Reprimands or Warnings for Conduct Other Than Title IX Sexual Harrassment

-Section 6.6 does not apply to Section 6.20, Title IX Sexual Harassment professional employees under procedures stated in 6.6 of the NSHE Code.
+Section 6.6 does not apply to Section 6.20, Title IX Sexual Harassment

+Authority of Administrators to Discipline.
+Vice presidents, deans, directors and persons in equivalent positions shall have the authority to issue reprimands or warnings (as defined under 6.3.1 and 6.3.2) to faculty members and other professional employees under procedures stated in 6.6 of the NSHE Code.
 Procedures under 6.6 differ from procedures established in Sections 6.7 to 6.14 of the NSHE Code.
 Code 6.6 procedures are to be used whenever possible, as an alternative to those in 6.7 to 6.14.